 VALUE OF SECURITIES.
 The trustee determines the value of the securities as of the close of regular trading on the New York Stock Exchange on each day that exchange is open.
 The trustee generally determines the value of securities using the closing sale price for securities traded on a national or foreign securities exchange.
-In some cases the trustee will price a security based on its fair value after considering appropriate factors relevant to the value of the security.
+In some cases the trustee will price a security based on the last asked or bid price in the over-the-counter market or by using recognized pricing methods.
 The trustee will only do this if a security is not principally traded on a national or foreign securities exchange or if current market quotes are unavailable or inappropriate.